oneops/oneops.github.io/user/design/keywhiz-client-component.md

 server.
 OneOps users can interact with the proxy to manage their secret files using the [Keywhiz Proxy CLI](#keywhiz-proxy-cli).

-Secrets are synchronized to the computes every 30 seconds and can be accessed file normal filesystem operation in your application.
+Secrets are synchronized to the computes every 30 seconds and can be [accessed file normal filesystem operation in your application](#secret-access).

+Typical step necessary are:

+- identify files that contain secrets
+- provision them to the Keywhiz server using the [Keywhiz Proxy CLI](#keywhiz-proxy-cli)
+- add the keywhiz client component to the relevant platform in design
+- pull the design changes to the desired environments
+- release and deploy the environments to operation
+- modify the [secret access](#secret-access) to load from the new location

 ## Keywhiz Proxy CLI